Supreme Court’s shift to right poses risk to LGBTQ rights

 New battles erupt

-Already, new legal battles are erupting surrounding LGBTQ rights that could soon end up at the Supreme Court.
+Already, new legal battles are erupting around LGBTQ rights that could soon end up at the Supreme Court.

 Republican-led states’ attempts to ban gender-affirming care and drag shows have been proceeding in the lower courts.
 The Supreme Court so far has declined to intervene, turning away two appeals in recent months regarding transgender rights, although the issues could return to the court.